 Section 230 of the Communications Decency Act

-The Communications Decency Act was passed in 1996.
+Congress passed the Communications Decency Act in 1996.
 As the name hints at, this federal law was designed to reign in pornography on the web.
 The subject is a favorite with politicians of both parties; politicians who appear to have almost no understanding of the concept of freedom of speech as protected by the First Amendment.
-In the case of the “CDA”, Congress so overreached that the Supreme Court overturned the law before it could be enforced even once.
-The Supreme Court, however, left in place the tiny section of the legislation that did not violate the First Amendment – Section 230.
-Ironically, this section of the CDA has become one of the key legal foundations of the web.
+In the case of the “CDA,” Congress so overreached that the Supreme Court immediately overturned the law.
+The Supreme Court, however, left in place the small section of the legislation that did not violate the First Amendment – Section 230.
+Ironically, this section of the CDA has become one of the critical legal foundations of the web.

-Section 230 is incredibly important to website owners allowing user-generated content and statements.
+Section 230 is essential to website owners allowing user-generated content and statements.
 The clause states that Internet service providers cannot be held liable for anything third parties publish on a platform maintained by the service provider so long as the legal claim in question requires a showing of a “publishing.”
-[This language is important, so stay with me here.]
+[This language is essential, so stay with me here.]

 (c)(1) Treatment of publisher or speaker: